Advance directives are written documents that serve several purposes:

 - The Health Care Proxy (Power of Attorney) is a document completed by the patient that allows them to designate someone to help make medical decisions for them in the event that they can no longer make medical decisions themselves.

 - An Advance Directive is a written, legal document that describes the kind of medical treatments or life-sustaining treatments you would want if you were seriously or terminally ill.

 - A Do-Not-Resuscitate (DNR) is a request not to have cardiopulmonary resuscitation (CPR) if your heart stops or if you stop breathing.
 (Unless given other instructions, hospital staff will try to help all patients whose heart has stopped or who have stopped breathing.)
 You can use an advance directive form or tell your doctor that you don’t want to be resuscitated.
 In this case, a DNR order is put in your medical chart by your doctor.

-For more information about advance directives, click on the links below.
+For more information about advance directives, contact your legal counsel.